-The CRA in cooperation with the City of Boynton Beach Police Department, continues to fund the Neighborhood Officer Program (NOP) Innovative Policing Initiative in the Heart of Boynton.
-In 2017-2018, an additional officer was funded to further enhance the Unit's ability to provide a positive presence in the community.
+The CRA, in cooperation with the City of Boynton Beach Police Department, continues to fund the Neighborhood Officer Program (NOP) Innovative Policing Initiative in the Heart of Boynton.
+In 2019-2020, the partnership funded three Officers and a Civilian Community Service Officer to enhance the Unit's ability to provide a positive presence in the community.
 The goal of the program is to address crime holistically within the Heart of Boynton by promoting an atmosphere that emphasizes a sense of trust, caring and community investment.
-Public safety will be enhanced through the cultivation of personal relationships between police personnel assigned to the neighborhood on foot and bike patrols.
+Public safety cultivates personal relationships between police personnel assigned to the neighborhood on foot and bike patrols.